andyc6074/apcsa-freedom-project/blog/entry04.md

  If you affect one prefab object, each of the same objects will change along with it.
 (Remember to apply when changing something on the prefab.)

 #### Example- movement+
 to make the movement more smoother we will have to change some things.
-The reason for this is speed build up, so when changing the direction you will need to build up enough for to first do so.
+The reason for this is speed build-up, so when changing the direction you will need to build up enough to first do so.

 ```C#
 void FixedUpdate()